The Mandalorian release schedule - when does season 2 come to Disney Plus UK?

 The Mandalorian season 2 episode 8 (finale): Friday, 18th December

-Each episode of The Mandalorian season two will have a subtitle, just as the first batch did, but they have not been announced just yet in an effort to keep story details firmly under wraps.
+Each episode of The Mandalorian season two will have a subtitle, just as the first batch did, but most of these have not been announced just yet in an effort to keep story details firmly under wraps.

-That said, we do know that the upcoming episodes have some big character returns in store, from Rosario Dawson’s debut as Ashoka Tano to Temeura Morrison’s expected reprisal of Boba Fett.
+That said, we do know that the series has some big character returns in store, from Temeura Morrison’s apparent reprisal of Boba Fett to Rosario Dawson’s debut as Ashoka Tano.

 Showrunner Jon Favreau remains the key driving force behind this sci-fi epic, writing the majority of season two and taking on directing duties for the premiere.

-Note: This release time has changed in the UK following the first episode’s release at 7:00 AM – this is due to the clocks going back in America following The Mandalorian season two’s premiere.